 The GLO will ensure, as is required by the Federal Register, the proportionate allocation of resources relative to areas and categories of greatest need.
-The GLO will allocate for infrastructure 68% and housing 32% based on the unmet need identified in the needs assessments.
+The GLO will allocate for non-housing 68 percent and housing 32 percent based on the unmet need identified in the needs assessments.

-The GLO will ensure, as is required and identified in the Federal Register, at least 70% of the entire CDBG Disaster Recovery grant award will be used for activities that benefit low and moderate income persons.
+The GLO will ensure, as is required and identified in the Federal Register, at least 70 percent or \$35,487,200 of the entire CDBG Disaster Recovery grant award will be used for activities that benefit low- and moderate-income persons.